Kopy91/seer_breast_cancer/README.md

 # Metrics
-We compared different models, and choose a Random Forest Classifier with polynomial feature to degree two.
+We compared different models, and chose a Random Forest Classifier with polynomial feature to degree two.

 ![Comparison of models](Vergleich_der_Modelle.png)